 Mount Norquay is a much smaller mountain with only a handful of lifts and 60 runs, but it is a very family-friendly mountain that offers ski passes by the hour.
 This is perfect if you’re skiing with young children who can’t handle a full day on the slopes yet, or if you just want to get in a few runs before heading back to Calgary to catch an afternoon flight.
 Another big plus, it is only 5 minutes from Banff!

-Dog sledding, snowmobiling and other winter activities in Banff
+Dog sledding, snowmobiling, and other winter activities in Banff and surrounding areas

 Banff is a true winter wonderland where families can bundle up and experience the outdoors together even when it’s cold.
-Kids and couples will love ice skating at Lake Louise, snowmobiling, dog sledding, or soaking in hot springs.
+Kids and couples will love dog sledding in Alberta, ice skating at Lake Louise, snowmobiling, or soaking in hot springs in Banff.
 You can even find some incredible lodging options that offer heated indoor/outdoor pools with unbeatable views of the Canadian Rockies.

 Check out this post for more great winter activities in Banff.